 (4) it is induced by force, duress or deception of a kind sought to be prevented by the law defining the offense.

 The state additionally provides descriptors commonly associated with consent as part of its full definition when describing the offense of Rape.

-- Rape Offense defined.--A person commits a felony of the first degree when the person engages in sexual intercourse with a Reporting Party: (1) By forcible compulsion.
+- Rape Offense defined --A person commits a felony of the first degree when the person engages in sexual intercourse with a Complainant: (1) By forcible compulsion.
 (2) By threat of forcible compulsion that would prevent resistance by a person of reasonable resolution.
-(3) Who is unconscious or where the person knows that the Reporting Party is unaware that the sexual intercourse is occurring.
-(4) Where the person has substantially impaired the Reporting Party's power to appraise or control his or her conduct by administering or employing, without the knowledge of the Reporting Party, drugs, intoxicants or other means for the purpose of preventing resistance.
-(5) Who suffers from a mental disability which renders the Reporting Party incapable of consent.
+(3) Who is unconscious or where the person knows that the Complainant is unaware that the sexual intercourse is occurring.
+(4) Where the person has substantially impaired the Complainant's power to appraise or control their conduct by administering or employing, without the knowledge of the Complainant, drugs, intoxicants or other means for the purpose of preventing resistance.
+(5) Who suffers from a mental disability which renders the Complainant incapable of consent.

 Further, under Clery and UCR (Uniform Crime Reporting) definitions, the Pennsylvania Crimes Code sections relating to sexual assault (PA CS Title 18, Subsection 3124.1), involuntary deviate sexual intercourse (PA CS Title 18, Subsection 3123) and aggravated indecent assault (PA CS Title 18, Subsection 3125) are considered rape for the purposes of Clery and PA UCR reporting.

 Other Sex offenses (except forcible rape, prostitution, and commercialized vice) ¿Statutory rape, offenses against chastity, common decency, morals, and the like.
 Attempts are included.

 Relationship Violence is a violation of this policy and is defined as: